 PRISTIQ, a serotonin and norepinephrine reuptake inhibitor (SNRI), is indicated for the treatment of major depressive disorder (MDD) [see Clinical Studies and DOSAGE AND ADMINISTRATION].
 The efficacy of PRISTIQ has been established in four short-term (8-week, placebo-controlled studies) and two maintenance studies in adult outpatients who met DSM-IV criteria for major depressive disorder.

 DOSAGE AND ADMINISTRATION

-When discontinuing therapy, gradual dose reduction is recommended whenever possible to minimize discontinuation symptoms [see WARNINGS AND PRECAUTIONS].
+The 25 mg per day dose is intended for a gradual reduction in dose when discontinuing treatment.
+When discontinuing therapy, gradual dose reduction is recommended whenever possible to minimize discontinuation symptoms [see Discontinuing PRISTIQ and WARNINGS AND PRECAUTIONS].

-The maximum recommended dose in patients with moderate renal impairment (24-hr creatinine clearance [CrCl] = 30 to 50 mL/min, Cockcroft-Gault [C-G]) is 50 mg per day.
-The maximum recommended dose in patients with severe renal impairment (24-hr CrCl less than 30 mL/min, C-G) or end-stage renal disease (ESRD) is 50 mg every other day.
+The maximum recommended dose in patients with moderate renal impairment (24-hr creatinine clearance [CrCl] = 30 to 50 mL /m², Cockcroft-Gault [C-G]) is 50 mg per day.
+The maximum recommended dose in patients with severe renal impairment (24-hr CrCl less than 30 mL /m², C-G) or end-stage renal disease (ESRD) is 25 mg every day or 50 mg every other day.
 Supplemental doses should not be given to patients after dialysis [see Use in Specific Populations and CLINICAL PHARMACOLOGY].

 The recommended dose in patients with moderate to severe hepatic impairment is 50 mg per day.
 Dose escalation above 100 mg per day is not recommended [see CLINICAL PHARMACOLOGY].